bitmeal/nodegit-alpine/README.md

 How does it work?
 * nodegit is installed globally in `/usr/local/lib/node_modules`
 * the `npm` binary is masked from `/opt/linker/bin/npm` and `npm` calls are intercepted and evaluated
-* the global nodegit version is *linked* (`npm link nodegit`), if a dependency on nodegit - from a `package.json` or as an module to install - is detected
+* the global nodegit version is *linked* (`npm link nodegit`), if a dependency on nodegit is detected (from `package.json` or directly)

+Options
 * `NODEGIT_LINK_SILENT=true` disables output of `npm` interception and link process
 * `NODEGIT_LINK_OFF=true` disables 'nodegit linker' and forwards calls to `npm`

-> ⚡ remember that `npm` is masked and calls are intercepted when debugging
+> ⚡ when debugging, remember that `npm` is masked and calls are intercepted
 >
 > ⚡ to *install* (read: fetch as dependency) nodegit manually, call `npm link nodegit`
 >
 > ⚡ to call `npm` directly, use `/usr/local/bin/npm`
 >
-> ⚡⚠ **don't try to use this container to add nodegit dependency to a project that did not depend on it beforehand! running `npm install nodegit` will not add it to your `package.json`!**
+> ⚠ **don't try to use this container to add a nodegit dependency to a project that did not depend on it beforehand! running `npm install nodegit` will not add it to your `package.json`!**

 ## why?